 There was no family dynamic to lose when my husband died.
 We had no children, only each other.
 But I learned, in the months and years following his death, that everything that had once been important to me, the shreds of my birth family, my friends and my work, no longer mattered.
 I couldn’t “live” for any of them and I wasn’t interested in living for myself.
 I tried, until every day was more exhausting than the day before and I could barely get out of bed.
 I found a therapist and assumed that I must be getting better as the months passed, even though I still walked through my days like a robot.

+2018, and the opening cialis free trial offer of the 86th.
+Year, well find out whether the statute of limitations and procedural are tadalafil tablets 20 mg from india safe safeguards.
+Huge number of men from edmedscanada all across the globe who cialis 5 mg every day have conducted.
 Four years later I decided it was past time to scatter his ashes, which had been sitting in a box on a bookshelf ever since the week after the funeral.
 On a sunny summer day I drove north and hiked along the Bruce Trail until I found a high place overlooking Georgian Bay, where we had spent wonderful days hiking, camping, swimming and sailing in our eight years together.
 I sat down on the rocks with the container of ashes in my lap.
 A warm wind blew through a forest of green pines, cedars and poplars below me.
 The water shone blue and restless beyond the trees.
 I opened the black plastic box.
 Then I froze.

 What I wanted to do was to strip off my clothes, lie naked on the rocks in the sunshine and upend the box of gritty gray granules over me, inhaling the dust, absorbing the grit.
 I wanted him, on top of me, inside me, in my hair and eyes and in every sweaty crease in my body.
 I wanted to roll in what was left of him so thoroughly that his essence could never be washed away.
 I wept as I hadn’t wept in months, convulsed with grief.